Separability Criterion for Multi-Mode Gaussian States: Abstract

 \section{Abstract}

-In this paper, we extend Simon's criterion for Gaussian states to the multi-mode Gaussian states using the Marchenko-Pastur theorem.
-We show that the Marchenko-Pastur theorem from random matrix theory as necessary and sufficient condition for separability.
+In this paper, we give Separability criterion for the multi-mode Gaussian states using the Marchenko-Pastur theorem.
+We show that the Marchenko-Pastur theorem from random matrix theory as necessary and sufficient condition for separability of multimode Gaussian states.

-The most important question in the quantum information is how does one say that the given state is entangled or separable?
-This question has been be answered by peres \cite{peres} in the finite dimensional case.
-Horodecki \cite{horodecki} has shown that this condition is necessary and sufficient for separability in the $2 \times 2$ and $2 \times 3$ dimensional cases, but fails for the higher dimensions.
-In the literature, this condition is known as Peres-Horodecki criterion.
-The Peres-Horodecki criterion for the covariance matrix using Wigner distribution has been given for the Gaussian states by Simon \cite{simon}.
-It has been shown in the same paper that the transpose operation $T$, which takes every $\hat{\rho}$ to its transpose $\hat{\rho}^{T}$, is {\em equivalent to} a mirror reflection in phase space:

-In this paper we extend the Simon's criterion to the ensemble of n-bipartite system of two modes using the Merchnko Pasture law in random matrix theory.
-The Marchenko-Pastur law appears in the famous Marchenko-Pastur theorem \cite{mar}.